Dental Sealants: The basics.

 - On the surface, a comparison of the cost of a sealant vs. a filling (about $50 vs. $120 or so plus) is easy enough to make.
 However, there is no guarantee that the tooth in question absolutely would have developed a cavity.

-- It’s easier to demonstrate a cost-benefit for teeth where incipient (early, minor) decay has already begun (placing a sealant is cheaper).
-But why would you want to allow a tooth to become compromised like this when placing a sealant beforehand could have prevented it?
+- It’s easier to demonstrate a cost-benefit for teeth where incipient (early, minor) decay has already begun.
+In these cases, placing a sealant is cheaper than a filling.
+But also, why would you want to run the risk of the tooth becoming further damaged when the simple act of placing a sealant now could prevent it?

 - One shouldn’t overlook the fact that no dental restoration lasts forever.
-That means a filling needed because the tooth was not sealed will need to be replaced repeatedly over the child’s lifetime.
+And that means that the filling needed because the tooth was not sealed will need to be replaced repeatedly over the child’s lifetime.

 - You should take note of the fact that many dental insurance companies do provide coverage for this procedure.
 It’s unlikely that they would do so unless they felt that it will save them money in the long run.